This post may contain affiliate links, which means I may receive compensation if you make a purchase using one of these links.

 #3 – The Ease of Homeschooling + Cost

 Since I was homeschooled as a child, I am already comfortable and passionate with the concept.
-However, I’m not excited about the idea of searching out individual curriculum and creating lesson plans.
+However, I’m not excited about the idea of searching out the individual curriculum and creating lesson plans.

 In fact, I have a whole box of random preschool bits and pieces, but I don’t even like getting it out of the closet because it’s a mess!